aianshay/data-science-nanodegree/churn-prediction-with-spark/blog-post.md

 ![Image](https://raw.githubusercontent.com/aianshay/aianshay.github.io/master/_posts/images/customer.png)

+## Problem definition

 Churn is defined as the event when a user leaves or unsubscribes from a service.
 Predicting this event is already an important part of businesses as Netflix, Spotify and YouTube.
 When predicting this event, companies can offer incetives so the user doesn't leave the plataform, potentially saving a lot of money.
 Other than that, it's also an opportunity of understanding why users are leaving the product, and which improvements can be made.

+## Strategy to solve the problem

 In this case, I'll be using pySpark, a Python API for manipulating distributed datasets and creating machine learning models.
-With it, it's easier to handle datasets that don't easily fit into memory.
+In this case, I will create a classification model that will predict if a user churned or not.
+With Spark, it's easier to handle datasets that don't easily fit into memory.

+## Metrics

+As it is a classification problem, initially the accuracy will be considerd to evaluate those models.
+If in the exploratory data analysis process I find that the classes are unbalanced, then F1 score will be more suitable.

 ## The Dataset